Ah, the elusive record deal.

 Keep in mind that major record labels like Sony, Universal, and Warner aren’t taking risks on new artists like they used to.
 Investing in unsigned artists is a lot like gambling on horse racing — and no one wants to bet on a losing horse.

-10 Steps to Get Signed to a Record Label in 2022
+10 Steps to Get Signed to a Record Label

 - Don’t quit your day job (until you can afford it).